Table Of Contents

 Stage 3 – Decision

-At this stage the buyer has already decided on the solution category, they will have created a list of specific offerings in their specific category and decide on the one that best meets their needs or they may go with the solution they find first.
+At this stage the buyer has already decided on the solution category.
+They’ve created a list of offerings in their specific category and decided which one best meets their needs.
+Or they may have chosen the solution they found first.

-The key to effective inbound selling is to understand the buyer’s interests, identify their priorities and offer guidance.
-Show a genuine interest in helping your prospect accomplish their goals and overcome their challenges.
-This approach will build trust and increase the likelihood that the buyer will want to move forward with the solutions that you suggest.
+The key is to identify the buyer’s interests and priorities and offer guidance.
+Show a genuine interest in helping your prospect to accomplish their goals and overcome their challenges.
+This approach will build trust and increase the likelihood that the buyer will want to move forward with the solutions that you are offering.